 Mouthwashes or gargling rinses are useful additions to your arsenal in the fight against oral health problems.
 However, it is a mistake to believe that mouthwash can replace manual plaque and debris removal, such as brushing your teeth and flossing.
-Dr. Fondriest and his team clarify a few interesting facts about mouthwash and its proper function.
+Dr. Fondriest and his team clarify a few interesting facts about mouthwashes and rinses and their proper functions.

 What are Mouthwashes?